Parasailing Playa Del Carmen

 Playa Del Carmen Parasailing Price

-The cost for going parasailing here is usually $65-75 USD per person for a trip.
+The cost for the most basic type of parasailing here is usually $65-75 USD per person for a trip.
+However, if you want to make it a fun, 1/2-day experience, I recommend going parasailing as a tour.

 Of course there are circumstances where this could change (i.e. you want a longer parasailing experience, you are a large group, you want to go parasailing in a wedding dress, you are bringing along a professional videographer to capture the experience, or any other crazy idea you can think of).